pkun7987/pkun7987.github.io/_posts/2026-03-14-The-Eating-for-Sustenance-Cookbook.md

 My mum and her friends used to study under a Tibetan Buddhist guru who sometimes visited the east side of China to raise funds for his institute in Seda, Sichuan.
 His wealthy followers would often become competitive, trying to get him to sit in their cars so their cars could be blessed.

 The guru followed the strictest Han Buddhist commandments despite being Tibetan.
 He did not eat strong spices such as garlic.
 So whichever restaurant he went to, it took twice as long to serve food because certain pre-made ingredients, such as dumpling fillings, could not be used.
 Everyone was happy to starve and wait for him patiently.

+`*There are mixed theories on why Chinese Buddhist monks are not allowed to eat strong spices.
+The most popular ones are: (1) spices make you horny; and (2) spices make you smell bad, which is inconvenient for monks who often live in communal dorms.
+I am largely indifferent to this, as I have always been too lazy to procure spices.`

 I am no guru.
 My mum once went on a hunger strike against me, trying to get me to eat meat.
 She was unsuccessful.